aiidateam/aiida-website/docs/news/posts/2022-08-23-aiida-tutorial-event.md

 The tutorial is organised by Chris Sewell (EPFL, CH), Marnik Bercx (EPFL, CH) and Giovanni Pizzi (EPFL, CH).

-Tutorial lectures and assistance during hands-on sessions will be provided by the organisers and a team of core AiiDA developers: Jusong Yu, Francisco Ramirez, Sebastiaan Huber, Flaviano dos Santos, and Carl Simon Adorf.
+Tutorial lectures and assistance during hands-on sessions will be provided by the organisers and a team of core AiiDA developers: Jusong Yu, Francisco Ramirez, Sebastiaan Huber, Flaviano dos Santos, Carl Simon Adorf, and Aliaksandr Yakutovich.

 For general information concerning the tutorial you can contact Chris (chris.sewell@epfl.ch) or Marnik (marnik.bercx@epfl.ch).